-Key references used in developing this document were the Windermere Lake Shoreline Management Guidelines for Fish and Wildlife Habitats (EKILMP and Interior Reforestation 2009)1 which was developed using and the 2008 Ministry of Environment document - High Value Habitat Maps and Associated Protocol for Works along the Foreshore of Large Lakes within the Okanagan (MOE Region 8).
+Key references used in developing this document were the Windermere Lake Shoreline Management Guidelines for Fish and Wildlife Habitats (EKILMP et al. 2009)1 which was developed using and the 2008 Ministry of Environment document - High Value Habitat Maps and Associated Protocol for Works along the Foreshore of Large Lakes within the Okanagan (MOE Region 8).
 The Moyie Lake Shoreline Management Guidelines (Schleppe 2009)2, followed with some improvements which were also incorporated into this document.
+This wording of this document remains largely unchanged from project to project, and the recognition should go to the original authors.